imshireenkhatoon-png/CleanSeaVision_Sustainability-Project/README.md

 3. *Learning Outcome*
    - Understood model inference flow in TensorFlow.
    - Gained practice connecting Teachable Machine output to custom Python visualization.
-   - Prepared foundation for deployment in Week 3.

 ## 📁 Files in this Repository
 | File | Description |